-Piano summer schools are a great way to enjoy an intense learning experience and there are a fair few to choose from around the UK and abroad too.
-So in my guest post today, concert pianist and teacher Christine Stevenson talks about the Walsall Piano Summer School, where she has been coaching for many years.
-Over to Christine……….
+Piano summer schools are a great way to enjoy an intense learning experience and there are a fair few to choose from around the UK and abroad, too.
+In my guest post today, concert pianist and teacher Christine Stevenson talks about the Walsall Piano Summer School, where she has been coaching for many years.

 Summer School.
 It’s almost a contradiction in terms, isn’t it – who wants to go to School in Summer?